dafny-lang/dafny/docs/DafnyRef/Types.md

 system for constructing and reasoning about programs.

-Co-datatypes and co-recursive functions make it possible to use lazily evaluated data structures (like in Haskell or Agda).
-Co-predicates, defined by greatest fix-points, let programs state properties of such data structures (as can also be done in, for example, Coq).
-For the purpose of writing co-inductive proofs in the language, we introduce co-lemmas.
-Ostensibly, a co-lemma invokes the co-induction hypothesis much like an inductive proof invokes the induction hypothesis.
-Underneath the hood, our co-inductive proofs are actually approached via induction: co-lemmas provide a syntactic veneer around this approach.
+Co-datatypes and co-recursive functions make it possible to use lazily evaluated data structures (like in Haskell or Agda). _Greatest predicates_, defined by greatest fix-points, let programs state properties of such data structures (as can also be done in, for example, Coq).
+For the purpose of writing co-inductive proofs in the language, we introduce greatest and least lemmas.
+A greatest lemma invokes the co-induction hypothesis much like an inductive proof invokes the induction hypothesis.
+Underneath the hood, our co-inductive proofs are actually approached via induction: greatest and least lemmas provide a syntactic veneer around this approach.

 The following example gives a taste of how the co-inductive features in Dafny come together to give straightforward definitions of infinite